-It is the character of areas, rather than individual buildings that the Act seeks to preserve or enhance.
+It is the character and appearance of areas, as well as that of individual buildings that the Act seeks to preserve or enhance.
 Conservation area designation should be seen as the prime means of recognising, protecting and enhancing the identity of places with special character.

 Quality of place should be the prime consideration in identifying conservation areas although there can be no standard specification for them.
 Designating a conservation area does not prevent future change to buildings and their surroundings.
 It does mean, however, that the local planning authority, when considering planning applications, including those that are outside a conservation area but would affect its setting, must pay special regard to whether the proposed changes "preserve or enhance the character or appearance of the conservation area".

-The designation should enable the character of the area to be retained and controlled, ensuring that any new development is sympathetic to both the special architectural and historic interest of the area, but without affecting its function or prosperity.
-If a proposal involves the total demolition of a structure or building within the conservation area then Conservation Area Consent from the local authority will be required.
-Otherwise development in conservation areas is dealt with through the normal planning application process.
-Subject to some exceptions, trees are protected in conservation areas and proposals to cut down, top or lop a tree is required to give six weeks written notice.
+The designation should enable the character an appearance of the area to be retained and controlled, ensuring that any new development is sympathetic to both the special architectural and historic interest of the area, but without affecting its function or prosperity.
+If a proposal involves the total demolition of a structure or building within the conservation area then Planning Permission from the local authority will be required.
+Development in conservation areas is dealt with through the normal planning application process.
+Subject to some exceptions, trees are protected in conservation areas and anyone proposing to cut down, top or lop a tree is required to give six weeks written notice.

-Section 71 of the Act requires local planning authorities to formulate and publish proposals for the preservation and enhancement of conservation areas and to submit them for consideration to a public meeting.
+As mentioned, Section 71 of the Act requires local planning authorities to formulate and publish proposals for the preservation and enhancement of conservation areas and to submit them for consideration to a public meeting.